terry-repos/fitBundleToQuantity/README.md

 # fitBundlesToQuantity

-## Task:
-Given a customer order you are required to determine the cost and bundle breakdown for each product.
+Given a customer order determine the cost and bundle breakdown for each product.
 To save on shipping space each order should contain the minimal number of bundles.

 ## Input:
 Each order has a series of lines with each line containing the number of items followed by the product code

 ## An example input:
-10 R12
+- 10 R12
-15 L09
+- 15 L09
-13 T58
+- 13 T58
+-
 ## Output:
 A successfully passing test(s) that demonstrates the following output: (The format of the output is not important)